Japanese abductee's mom dies at 94 with daughter's return from North Korea unrealized | The Japan Times

 Pyongyang said, however, that eight others had died and the other four never entered the country.
 Tokyo has disputed the claim.

-“I will take bold actions to seize every possible opportunity” to solve the abduction issue, Abe told reporters the same day.
+“I will take bold actions to seize every possible opportunity” to solve the abduction issue, Abe told reporters.

 “Our mission will never end until family members all embrace their children with their own arms,” Abe said.